 The Navy style sights ready for mounting and final paint.
 The welded sight bars, and one of the rear sights are replica.
 All the other parts are real.

 The Army style sights on VA gun.
 The front sights, front sight mounting adapter and rear sights are replica.
 This rest of this gun is in the queue for restoration.

 We borrowed real crank handles, and used a real Navy style rear sight as patterns for sand casting in bronze.

 Original and replica castings.
 There is still a lot of work to machine the parallel surfaces, broach the splines, turn and mill the shafts, turn the plastic handles and create the locking shaft and handle.

 Real loader hood, replica rear shield with replica tie strap.
-We learned from this version, but the dimensions are not right.

 Painted with "distressed" Measure 32 using brush cross hatch and stippling on the grey to black transitions.
 The effect works from a distance, but is pretty crude up close.
 We are seeking the donation of spray tools for experimentation.
 30 Aug 2014.